dart-lang/language/working/0546-patterns/exhaustiveness.md

 *   **Variable pattern:** An extract space whose type is the variable's type (which might be inferred).

-*   **Literal and constant patterns:** These are handled a little specially depending on the constant value's type:
+*   **Literal or constant matcher:** These are handled specially depending on the constant's type:

     *   We treat `bool` like a sealed supertype with subtypes `true` and `false`.
 The Boolean constants `true` and `false` are lifted to extract